 - Cons: Can be costly

 Most potting soils used in gardening are loam soils.
 If you’ve ever worked with potting soil, you’ll know that its composition is rich and diverse, and it looks dark and hearty.
-Beyond texture and color, the soil should smell alive and rich.
+Beyond texture and color, the soil should smell rich and alive.

 While shopping for soil, you might be overwhelmed by the options available at your local garden store.
 You now know that most of these soils will be loamy, but why are there so many different types?